jlchafardet/hangman-nodejs/README.md

 - **Visual Feedback**: Includes a simple ASCII art representation of the hangman that updates with each incorrect guess.
 - **High Score Details**: Stores detailed information for each high score, including player name, score, date_time, word guessed, game duration, and guesses.
 - **Replay Prompt**: Prompts the player to play again after the game ends, accepting "yes", "no", "y", and "n" as valid inputs.
+- **Clear Screen**: Clears the console screen at the beginning of each turn to avoid scrolling down.

 ## Future Enhancements